sophiehart/sa-kws-docs/source/05-reference.rst

             // Your error handler here
         });

-Get leaderboard
+Get Leaderboard
 ----------------

-This function allows to get a leaderboard for the app.
-It can be filtered by date, allowing to show day, week and month leaderboards for example.
+This function allows you to get a leaderboard for the app.
+It can be filtered by date, including day, week and month leaderboards for example.
 The user does not have to be authenticated in order to make this call.

 * Function: **app.leader.list**